carpentries-incubator/workflows-nextflow/episodes/03-processes.md

 # Processes

+We now know how to create and use Channels to control data flows in Nextflow.
+We will now see how to process independent tasks within a workflow.

-A process is the basic Nextflow computing primitive to execute foreign function i.e. custom scripts or tools.
+A `process` is the basic Nextflow computing primitive to execute foreign function i.e. custom scripts or tools.

 > ## primitives
 > In computing, language primitives are the simplest elements available in a programming language.
 A primitive is the smallest 'unit of processing' available to a programmer of a given machine, or can be an atomic element of an expression in a language.